mr19331/snix-snax/README.md

  [Testing](/TESTING.md)

-    ## Defensive Design

     ## Security

-    User Authorization and Authentication
+- ####  Authentication

-    Flask uses Werkzeug for security features and the SnixSnax site makes use of the the standard built – in methods provided generate_password_hash  and check_password_hash
+  Flask uses Werkzeug for security features and the SnixSnax site makes use of the the standard built – in methods provided to secure users' passwords and username details: generate_password_hash  and check_password_hash

-     hashing passwords means that a users pw is converted into another string which is one-way and practically impossible to reverse and for additional security it will then salt that string with random data.
+   Hashing passwords converts a user's pw from plain text into another string which is one-way and practically impossible to reverse and for additional security it will then salt that string with random data.

   This provides basic but robust security to protect a users registration information

+   **Authentication**

+  <u>Registration</u> Before the data the user types into the registration is added to the database it is checked to make sure that it does not already exist in the database
+  If it does not exist then it is hashed

+  <u>Login</u>

+  Users are authenticated on the basis of their registered username and password

+  **Authorization**

+​          <u>Nav bar links</u> are conditional on the user state ( all users, session users or admin ) ​          Different sections of the website therefore have access protection

+​         This is
+​                   to give those users that have signed up and are logged in  (session users ) a level of exclusivity not available to all users
+​                   to encourage users to register  for the site.
+​                  to provide more site security in the case of admin ( only admin are allowed to edit, add or delete categories)

+​         **All  Users**  have access to signup, login logout and home menu links ​         **Session users** can access home, logout, add a recipe and recipe box link ​         **Admin** users can access home, manage categories, add recipe, logout

+<u>  Recipe Buttons</u>

+​       Edit and delete buttons are only displayed to the author of the recipe

 ​